lupyuen/lupyuen.github.io/src/arm.md

 __NuttX on PinePhone__ might take a while to become a __Daily Driver__...

-But today it's ready to turn PinePhone into a valuable __Educational Resource__!
+But today NuttX is ready to turn PinePhone into a valuable __Learning Resource__!

 There's plenty to be done for porting NuttX to PinePhone, please lemme know if you're keen to help 🙏